 - The date by which you'd like to move in

 - Desired amenities (e.g., on-site laundry; private bathroom; air conditioning)

 - Acceptable commute/distance to campus

 - For a helpful apartment checklist, see pages 4-5 of the State of Connecticut Landlord and Tenants Rights and Regulations (PDF).
-Be sure to discuss with your landlord how security deposits are handled, as well as what eventualities might result in a deduction from your deposit.

 - The Connecticut Fair Housing Center website is a useful resource should you have concerns as a renter about your housing situation.